Disproportionate Burden Statement

 We'll consider your request within three working days and we will aim to reply within 20 working days.
 Please note it may not be possible to meet the timescales in every case but we will keep you updated throughout the process.

-This assessment is accurate as of 7 March 2024.
+This assessment is accurate as of 18 December 2024.